SAP-samples/btp-kyma-multitenant-extension/documentation/explore/db-service/README.md

 #### Schema Users

 We have 2 different kinds of users (and their default schemas) in use:
-* EFADMIN schema, which is a single schema for maintaining info of all the other schemas.
-Only the table `TENANT` is available in EFADMIN schema.
+* DBADMIN schema, which is a single schema for maintaining info of all the other schemas.
+Only the table `TENANT` is available in DBADMIN schema.
 It's needed to store tenant ID, subdomain, and DB SCHEMA name of each tenant.
 * Customer schemas, which are storing the entities specific to each customer.

 #### Tenant Aware Operations